Zum Hauptinhalt springen

 Excel in every type of customer service with Zendesk

-There are endless ways your customers can contact you, be it a phone call, an email, or a DM on social media.
-Despite all the options, the best type of customer service is service that consistently meets customer expectations–regardless of the channel.
-Zendesk offers omnichannel customer service software to help you create fast and personalized customer support experiences whether through an AI agent or a human agent, which, in turn, creates customer loyalty.
+Your customers can contact you over a variety of channels, be it a phone call, an email, or a DM on social media.
+Despite all the options, the best type of customer service is service that consistently meets customer expectations—regardless of the channel.
+Zendesk offers omnichannel customer service software to help you create fast and personalized customer support experiences—whether through an AI assistant or a human agent.